Matrix Decomposition and Applications: CR Decomposition

-where $\bC$ is the first $r$ linearly independent columns of $\bA$, and $\bR$ is an $r\times n$ matrix to reconstruct the columns of $\bA$ from columns of $\bC$.
-In particular, $\bR$ is the row reduced echelon form (RREF) of $\bA$ without the zero rows.
+where $\bC$ consists of the first $r$ linearly independent columns of $\bA$, and $\bR$ is an $r\times n$ matrix that reconstructs all the columns of $\bA$ from $\bC$.
+Specifically, $\bR$ corresponds to the \textit{reduced row echelon form (RREF)} of $\bA$, with the zero rows removed.